Rules of Procedure

 3.7

-The Tribunal does not normally record or transcribe its proceedings.
+The Tribunal may record an in-person or electronic hearing.
 Where a hearing is recorded the recording does not form part of the Tribunal's record of proceedings including any record filed in respect of an application made under the Judicial Review Procedures Act.
+Recordings are for internal Tribunal use only and are not available to the parties or to the public.

 3.8